-They are viral skin infections and are caused by some strains of the human papilloma virus (the low risk HPV variant).
-About 1 million people are infected b genital warts yearly and these are caused by the HPV type 6 or type 11.
+They are viral skin infections and are caused by some strains of the human papillomavirus (the low-risk HPV variant) and are transmitted through skin-to-skin contact.
+About 1 million people are infected with genital warts yearly and these are caused by the HPV type 6 or type 11.

 Genital warts are usually painless but can be inflamed thereby causing itching and discomfort.
 They may also cause symptoms like vaginal discharge, redness, bleeding and burning sensation in or near the affected area.

 Warts can as well cause pain/discomfort when they enlarge and spread.
 In most cases, HPV infections do not present any symptoms other than warts alone.
 Although no other physical symptoms occur, genital warts outbreak may lead to psychological distress (anxiety) in some subjects.

 HPV can be transmitted through penetrative or non-penetrative sex.
 It is less transmissible through the latter.
 However, evidence to explain the effect of condoms on HPV transmission has been conflicting which is believed to be gender dependent.

 The classes of HPV that cause warts are highly transmissible.
 About three (3) out of four (4) partners of patients who are not affected with warts develop them in eight (8) months.
 Studies showed that the presence of visible warts can be a sign of increased infectivity.
 In couples where one partner presents with visible warts, the HPV concordance rate is known to be higher.
 HPV infection up to 90% can be cleared off the body of an infected person within two years of the previous infection.